 This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
-The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same, giving effect to the fee waiver and expense reimbursement arrangement described above.
+The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
 The Example does not reflect Variable Contract expenses, fees, and charges.
 If these expenses, fees, and charges were included, your costs would be higher.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

-Class 1 Year 3 Years 5 Years 10 Years VC Shares \$101 \$322 \$560 \$1,245
+Class 1 Year 3 Years 5 Years 10 Years VC Shares \$ 96 \$ 300 \$ 520 \$ 1,155

 Portfolio Turnover.
 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs.
 These costs, which are not reflected in the annual fund operating expenses or in the example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 58% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 67% of the average value of its portfolio.